 I have learned more about the real physiological benefits of hooping.
 The adrenal glands are stimulated, producing adrenaline.
 I learned this fact when I was describing the impact a three minute hoop break had on one of my students.
 (I thought it was endorphins, but the school psychologist explained that it takes much more exercise time to get these going.)
 The movement break gets students breathing more and oxygen can help clear stress induced cortisol out of the blood stream for a calming effect.
 (Learning is extremely stressful, especially when you have never been told you are very good at it.)
 Hooping activates students core muscles helping strengthen these important muscles and creating more tone and stamina for sitting up, breathing and focusing.
 Hooping also engages both sides of the brain because each side of the body has to do something different at the same time to keep the hoop up.
 Many of my students can hoop and dance or step and really multi-task with contra lateral muscle movements.
 (Contra-lateral movement is when opposite sides of the body are doing different movements at once; that is opposite hand and leg crossing the midline to connect at the same time).
 And most of all it is fun!
 It is very hard to stay grumpy while hooping.

-Ellen J. Langer in Mindfulness reports many instances of increased performance on learning tasks as measured by testing memory for students who are moving in a novel way.
+Ellen J. Langer in her book, Mindfulness, reports many instances of increased performance on learning tasks as measured by testing memory for students who are moving in a novel way.
 I had already noticed that allowing students to hoop while learning math facts or reading stories increased their participation and accuracy.